neilpricetw/kubernetes-security-nodejs-mysql/README.md

 ### 11. Apply container resource limits to CPU and Memory
 __Why__:
 The main security reason to apply resource requests and limits to the containers is to limit the risks to your cluster if any of the containers were compromised.
-In theory the hacker is resourced limited as opposed to consuming resources across your whole cluster and possibly bringing everything offline.
+In theory the hacker is resource limited and should not be able to consume all your cluster resources and possibly bring everything offline.

 __Preventative Steps__:
 In securely-modified/kubernetes-manifests/node.yaml and securely-modified/kubernetes-manifests/mysql.yaml you'll see resource requests and limits applied to the containers.